 Speed is everything.
 The quicker a business can complete activities at the hotel the happier they’ll be.
 This includes check-in/out, being served at the restaurant/bar, or getting transport.

 15. Think about business travellers’ demanding schedules

 Corporate guests require flexibility.
-Some hotels have a fee for flexible check-in and check-out times, while others give it to members fro free.
+Some hotels have a fee for flexible check-in and check-out times, while others give it to members for free.
 Either way it’s a good idea because business travellers fly at all different times and may require additional time at the hotel.

 16. Add a page to your website listing business amenities

 Well-equipped business spaces are vital.
 Items like power outlets, desks, printers etc are essentials.
 You may also want to include a page on your website for ‘business amenities’.

 17. Make life easier for corporates – even post-stay